-Central Avenue School will continue to participate in Safe Routes to School programs and encourage and promote students walking/biking to and from school.
-Central Avenue School will continue to partner with TransOptions to implement Safe Routes to School programs in their school.
-TransOptions will schedule pedestrian/bicycle education programs throughout the 2017-2018 school year including Ready to Walk and Roll, Traffic Safety Town, and a Bike Rodeo, with further collaboration throughout future school years.
+Central Avenue School has institutionalized all of the above Safe Routes to School classes and events, and will continue to hold them annually and participate in Safe Routes to School programs and encourage and promote students walking/biking to and from school.
+Central Avenue School will continue to partner with Avenues in Motion to implement Safe Routes to School programs in their school.
+Avenues in Motion will schedule pedestrian/bicycle education programs throughout the 2024-2025 school year including Ready to Walk and Roll, Traffic Safety Town, and a Bike Rodeo, with further collaboration throughout future school years.
 Central Avenue School will continue to participate in Walk and Bike to School Days.
 Continual updates of student travel mode tallies will provide informative feedback for Central Avenue School to evaluate and monitor their Safe Routes to School initiatives progress.